ramkikannan/ramkikannan.github.io/teaching.md

 ### Office hours:

-Thursday's 2-3pm EST. I will keep a zoom/teams room open as well.
+Thursday's 2-3pm EST. Check the class Piazza for obtaining the zoom link.

 ### TA and office hours:

+Tuesday's - 3:45-4:45pm.
+Check the class Piazza for obtaining the zoom link.

 ### Announcements and Discussion
 <p style='text-align: justify;'>